KevinNish/vdiftptoo/readme.md

 #### Windows:
 Download VDIFTPsetup.exe.
 Run the installer.
 Launch via the desktop or start menu icons created.

-NOTE: The installation is created with Pynsist and packaged with Inno Script.
+NOTE:
-If you want to create a shortcut in a defferent location have the shortcut Start in(if you used the default install location): "C:\program files (x86)\VDI FTP Tool\Python\" And set the shortcut Target to: "C:\Program Files (x86)\VDI FTP Tool\Python\pythonw.exe" ..\pkgs\VDIFileTransfer.launch.pyw"
+If you want to create a shortcut in a defferent location have the shortcut:
+Target: "C:\Program Files (x86)\VDI FTP Tool\Python\pythonw.exe" ..\pkgs\VDIFileTransfer.launch.pyw"
+Start in:(if you used the default install location): "C:\program files (x86)\VDI FTP Tool\Python\"

-If you used a custom installation path simply change "C:\Program Files (x86)\VDI FTP Tool\Python\pythonw.exe" our for "<your custom path>\VDI FTP Tool\Python\pythonw.exe"
+If you used a custom installation path simply change "C:\Program Files (x86)\VDI FTP Tool\Python\pythonw.exe" out for "<your custom path>\VDI FTP Tool\Python\pythonw.exe"

 #### FreeBSD and other Linux distributions:
 Download the repository.
 Navigate to the location of the folder.
 Run ./VDIFTPTool/Python/pythonw.exe ./VDIFTPTool/pkgs/VDIFileTransfer.launch.pyw